sunjh22/CNVPipe/README.md

     time cnvpytor -root ../read-depth/cnvnator/sample1.pytor -plot rd 20000 -o ../read-depth/cnvnator/sample1.png &

-Finally use a python script to extract evalue, pN and dG into `info` column
+Finally we use a python script to extract evalue, pN and dG into `info` column

 `cnvpytor` accepts SNP data and call CNV based on both RD and BAF, but we want to separate them, just use its RD function to call CNV, and filter by BAF after merging CNV from other tools.